Jump to content

 Jove Primal

 A special language invited by the Jove as an early attempt at 'Common'.
-A mix between a higher language like High Common while attempting to be universal and easy to speak like regular Common it was used early on during the The First Coalition before The Great Collapse.
-However, it largely failed because it was hard for certain species to speak it and the language was rigid.
-However, the written version somewhat survived as its alphabet symbols were used as the bases for the written version of Common and High Common.
-Mostly forgotten some people use it or a version as a way to stay secretive.
+A mix between a higher language like High Common, while attempting to be universal and easy to speak like regular Common, it was used early on during the The First Coalition before The Great Collapse.
+However, it largely failed because it was hard for certain species to speak it, and the language was rigid.
+However, the written version survived somewhat, as its alphabet symbols served as the basis for the written forms of Common and High Common.
+Mostly forgotten, some people use it, or a version of it, as a way to stay secretive.

 The Twin Languages

 These are two different languages that have grown very close but still differ in some ways.
 They originated from the two major Empires that ruled after the Chaos Epoc.
-The Twin Empires most Histories call them.
-They are all gone and their civilizations mysteriously disappeared.
-Only there great ancient structures spawning the galaxy exist barring witness to there existence.
-In some of these great structures are ancient libraries or record keeping facilities.
-Most of what is know about these great Empires including there languages have been learned from these places.
-The Carthegos and the Latiumians each with there own Language.
-However over nearly 100 centuries their languages partially merged.
-Today they are spoken largely the same way and share many of the same words only there written forms show differently.
+The Twin Empires, most Histories call them.
+They are all gone, and their civilizations mysteriously disappeared.
+Only their great ancient structures, spanning the galaxy, bear witness to their existence.
+In some of these, great structures are ancient libraries or record-keeping facilities.
+Most of what is known about these great Empires, including their languages, has been learned from these places.
+The Carthaginians and the Latins each had their own Language.
+However, over nearly 100 centuries, their languages partially merged.
+Today, they are spoken largely the same way and share many of the same words, only their written forms show differently.